nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/file-manager/how-to-change-the-default-document-type-when-importing-a-file-in-the-nuxeo-platform.md

 This mechanism is also valid with any document type inherited from File, as Picture, Audio or Video.

 {{#> callout type='info' heading='Learn more'}}
-[DAM Configuration](https://university.hyland.com/courses/e4031) video on Nuxeo University: Learn how to type a file as Picture according to its file extension.
+[DAM Configuration](https://university.hyland.com/courses/e4031) video on Hyland University: Learn how to type a file as Picture according to its file extension.
 {{/callout}}

 * * *